stargazing-dino/async_button_builder/README.md

 # async_button_builder

-A builder that adds loading and disabled states on top of buttons that perform asynchronous.
+A builder that adds loading and disabled states on top of buttons that perform asynchronous tasks.
 It can be used with most any button or even on top of a custom Material button.
 It includes fluid animation between states as well using `AnimatedSize`.

 <p>
  <img src="https://github.com/Nolence/async_button_builder/blob/main/screenshots/ezgif-2-22348353c16f.gif?raw=true"/>